matusm/Bev.IO.BcrReader/README.md

 * `MetaData`
 Gets a dictionary of all metadata found in the original file.

+* `XOffset`
+Gets the x coordinate origin of the scan field.
+This value may be parsed from the trailer section of the BCR file.

+* `YOffset`
+Gets the x coordinate origin of the scan field.
+This value may be parsed from the trailer section of the BCR file.

+* `ZOffset`
+Gets the x coordinate origin of the scan field.
+This value may be parsed from the trailer section of the BCR file.

+* `SampleTemperature`
+Gets the sample temperature as parsed from the trailer section of the BCR file.
+Defaults to 20 °C if parsing did not work.

 ## Known problems and restrictions
 Some legacy parameters like "Compression" and "CheckType" are not evaluated.
 They were anicipated in the EUNA 15178 document.
 The current ISO standards call to include them in the file but using default values only.
 We are not aware of any legacy software or data files using "Compression" or "CheckType".